longhorn/website/content/docs/1.3.0/deploy/upgrade/longhorn-manager.md

 > **Prerequisite:** Always back up volumes before upgrading.
 If anything goes wrong, you can restore the volume using the backup.

+#### Upgrade as a Rancher Catalog App

+To upgrade the Longhorn App, make sure which Rancher UI the existing Longhorn App was installed with.
+There are two Rancher UIs, one is the Cluster Manager (old UI), and the other one is the Cluster Explorer (new UI).
+The Longhorn App in different UIs considered as two different applications by Rancher.
+They cannot upgrade to each other.
+If you installed Longhorn in the Cluster Manager, you need to use the Cluster Manager to upgrade Longhorn to a newer version, and vice versa for the Cluster Explorer.

+Different Rancher UIs screenshots.
+- The Cluster Manager (old UI)
+{{< figure src="/img/screenshots/install/cluster-manager.png" >}}
+- The Cluster Explorer (new UI)
+{{< figure src="/img/screenshots/install/cluster-explorer.png" >}}

+#### Upgrade with Kubectl

 To upgrade with kubectl, run this command:

 ```
 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/deploy/longhorn.yaml
 ```

+#### Upgrade with Helm

 To upgrade with Helm, run this command: